epasseto/Second_Project/README.md

 - 1.22 update: `condensing` bug correction.
 This attribute was causing some instability in the system.
 In a new future it will be active again.
 It is not fundamental for running the project

 - 1.23 update `condensing` attribute was removed, due to an insuperable issue

+- 1.24 update `condensing` attribute was re-inserted, but is still not functional

+- 1.25 update hard coding was removed for `process_data` and `train_classifier` files

 ##### This project is under MIT Licence